-Yes, I could go on and on with the frustration of the past several days, when our site wasn’t visible to our readers.
-It reminded me of when, three weeks ago, my error in posting new photos, prevented the photos from displaying.
-It took several days to figure out what I was doing wrong…using a third-party app to upload the new photos.
+Yes, I could go on and on with the frustration of the past several days when our site wasn’t visible to our readers.
+It reminded me of when, three weeks ago, my error in posting new photos prevented the photos from displaying.
+It took several days to figure out what I was doing wrong…using a third-party app to upload the latest photos.
 Who knew?

-Our web people worked with me via WhatsApp for hours on end, attempting to figure out what the problem was.
+Our web people worked with me via WhatsApp for hours on end, attempting to figure out the problem.
 As soon as they said, “No third-party photo apps,” a light bulb went off in my head.
 I had to load photos from a “local” source, not an app.
-Why this confused me was this was the first time I was uploading photos using this Chromebook I’d purchased in India.
+This confused me because this was the first time I was uploading photos using this Chromebook I’d purchased in India.

 If any of you use a Chromebook with its hard-to-figure-out cloud, you’ll understand what I mean.
 Otherwise, no point in going into that here and now.
-All the photos I added while in that hotel, were taken from past posts and copied and pasted.
+All the photos I added in that hotel was taken from past posts and copied and pasted.
 It wasn’t the same process once we started taking new photos.
 Now, I have designed a simple-to-use process that gets me through each day’s post with new photos.

-But, that wasn’t all.
+But that wasn’t all.
 When three or four days ago, I noticed difficulty in preparing a post, mentioning some apparent WiFi issue, it proved to be much more than that.
-It was a hosting issue, on the servers at Hostinger.com, a huge hosting site with a great reputation, from whence the issues seemed to arise.
+It was a hosting issue on the servers at Hostinger.com, a substantial hosting site with an excellent reputation, from whence the problems seemed to arise.

 As for today, otherwise, all is well.
-Later today, our friend Alan is coming to visit for sundowners and snacks, mainly cheese and biltong, (South African jerky, the best ever!).
-He eats a low carb diet as we do, making visits easy with so few food options.
+Later today, our friend Alan is visiting for sundowners and snacks, mainly cheese and biltong (South African jerky, the best!).
+He eats a low-carb diet as we do, making visits easy with so few food options.
 When we invite other friends over, without special diets, we will add some items we eat and others more befitting their standard diets.

 Last night was busy in the garden.
 Our new favorite warthog, Tiny, came to visit, staying for a few hours.
-Although we’ve diligently looked for our favorite warthog Little, from 2018/2019, we’ve yet to see him.
-Sadly, a number of warthogs were culled in Marloth Park last year and we fear he may have been among them.
-Instead of moping over Little, we decided to find a new favorite and we have… our boy Tiny, the biggest warthog we’ve ever seen.
+Although we’ve diligently looked for our favorite warthog Little from 2018/2019, we’ve yet to see him.
+Sadly, several warthogs were culled in Marloth Park last year, and we fear he may have been among them.
+Instead of moping over Little, we decided to find a new favorite, and we have… our boy Tiny, the biggest warthog we’ve ever seen.

 Surely, in time, as we come to more fully “know” our regular visitors, many stories of special interactions will follow.
-We’ve been busy interacting with the wildlife and in many cases, giving them names when we observe they are regulars who not only come by for treats but also, the familiarity that ensues over time.
+We’ve been busy interacting with the wildlife and,d in many cases, giving them names when we observe they are regulars who come by for treats and the familiarity that ensues over time.

 Have a fantastic day!
 We’re thrilled to be back among you!